Cycling China – Bicycle Touring Across [Itineraries and Tips]

 Camping in China

-Camping in China is very safe and we have never had any problems, especially in the west of China.
-On the east coast it could be more difficult for population density.
+Camping in China is very safe, and we have never had any problems, especially in western China.
+On the East Coast, it could be more difficult due to population density.

 Keep in mind that the rural countryside is incredibly dense with crops and cultivated fields, so it might not be easy to find a spot to camp.

-In two years we have never seen a real organized campsite, surely there are in the national parks but do not count that.
+In two years, we have never seen a really organized campsite; surely there are in the national parks, but do not count on that.
 On the other hand, a room costs so very little, especially in the countryside.

 Hotels in China

-Hotels in China are excellent, even if simple, and they cost very little.
+Hotels in China are excellent, even if simple, and very affordable.
 From 5 to 16$ per room for a cheap but decent hotel.
-In general, they cost less in the West and South-West and are more expensive in cities on the east coast.
+In general, they cost less in the West and the Southwest and are more expensive in cities on the East Coast.

 The only problem is that sometimes hotels in China don’t accept foreigners.
-To do this they need to have a government permit and they should pay a fee, which many do not, especially in areas where foreign tourists are scarce.
-Often, the only hotels accepting foreigners are the most expensive structures in the city.
+To do this, they need a government permit and should pay a fee, which many do not, especially in areas where foreign tourists are scarce.
+Often, the only hotels that accept foreigners are the most expensive in the city.

 This problem occurred to us several times in different regions of China.
 But in the end, we always found a place to sleep.

-If you don’t want to find yourself spending hours knocking at all the hotels in the city you can book through Ctrip (now known as Trip.com globally).
+If you don’t want to spend hours knocking on every hotel in the city, you can book through Ctrip (now known as Trip.com globally).
 Ctrip is the most popular app in China, similar to Booking.com (which exists in China but doesn’t work very well).

-Booking through Ctrip, if the hotel does not accept foreigners, the customer service will contact you immediately and find an alternative option for you.
+If the hotel does not accept foreigners, the customer service team will contact you immediately and find an alternative.

-Being China is a huge country, and having only 30/60 days available, you could have the wise idea to load the bike on a train to skip some boring parts and have more time on hand to explore the real marvels.
-We skipped a part of the Taklamakan desert in Gansu, for example.
+Since China is a huge country and you only have 30/60 days, it might be wise to take the train to skip some boring parts and have more time to explore the real marvels.
+We skipped a part of the Taklamakan Desert in Gansu, for example.

 Taking the train with a bike is very simple and pretty cheap.
 At each train station, you will see, next to the ticket office, an office called CRE.
-Trains and other transports can also be booked through Trip.com.
+Trains and other modes of transport can also be booked through Trip.com.

 Go there with your bike, tell them where you want to go, and they will tell you how much it costs and give you a receipt for picking up the bike at your destination.

-The CRE workers will take the bike and luggage and take care of everything.
-Buy a train ticket, and get to your destination without having to struggle to load the bike on the train, at the station of arrival you will go to collect your rig at the corresponding CRE office.
+The CRE workers will take the bike and luggage and handle everything.
+Buy a train ticket, and get to your destination without having to struggle to load the bike on the train.
+At the station of arrival, you will go to collect your rig at the corresponding CRE office.

-The bike could travel on your own train or on the cargo train of another train, so it could arrive a little later.
-There’s a remote chance of your bike getting lost, but be confident, those guys know their job (more or less).
+The bike could travel on its own train or on another train’s cargo train, so it could arrive a little later.
+There’s a remote chance your bike could get lost, but be confident: those guys know their job (more or less).

-If your destination is not reachable by train, you can also load the bike on large long-distance buses, the problem is that if the luggage compartment is full they will try anyway to stash your bike in, usually mistreating it.
+If your destination is not reachable by train, you can also load the bike onto long-distance buses; the problem is that if the luggage compartment is full, they will try to stow it anyway, usually mistreating it.

-Sometimes a driver’s bribe will be requested, especially if you take the bus outside the stations.
+Sometimes a driver will request a bribe, especially if you take the bus outside the stations.

 Food and Supermarkets in China